buenaflor/Tempus/README.md

     }
 ```

-With our Extensions in place, we can easily constraint a view like so:
+With our extensions in place, we can easily constraint a view like so:

 ```swift
 view.add(subview: customActivityIndicator) { (v, p) in [